SantigBenites/Notes/Sistemas Ciberfisicos/ImportantNotes.md

 These equations are usually obtained from physical laws.

-Representation:
+There are 2 main representations possible for these systems:
+- State Space representation
   - State : Smallest set of variables, which can be used to describe the system for $t>T_0$
   - State Vector $x(t)$: Vector of derivatives of n state variables at time t
   - State Space : n-dimensional space whose coordinates axes relate to the state variables
   - State Trajectory : Path at which $x(t)$ evolves
+- Transfer Function representation
   - Transfer Function : Function able to describe the entire the state of a system given input.
 Function that models the system when given input.
 Usually obtained using a laplace transform over the differential equations

 These systems usually can be categorized:
 - Causality